hongliliu/phangs_scripts_TP_ALMA/README.txt

   - analysis_scripts
     ALMA provided folder that cointains different tools to be used during the TP ALMA data reduction.
-You should not modify this script.
+You should not modify any of the scripts in this folder.

 ###########################################################################